blakehllwy/Configuring-Snort/README.md

 ## Objective

-The objective of this project/lab is to practice network traffic analysis using Snort with a focus on configuring alerts and logging capability.
+The objective of this project/lab is to practice Snort configuration, writing rules, and analyzing traffic with a focus on alert and logging capability.

 ### Skills Learned